yuenche/MLOpsTemplate/src/workshop/documents/part_3.md

     - Review the trigger defined in the `on:` section to see how this workflow is being run automatically
         - The `workflow_dispatch` allows the workflow to be run manually which can be useful when testing.
         - The remaining lines highlight what is going to automatically trigger the workflow.
 It is being triggered on a push to any branch that is not `main` or `integration`.
-The changes in the push are also filtered to only include changes made to the `feature_engineering` module.
+The changes in the push are also filtered to only include changes made to the `data_engineering`, `evaluation`, `training` module.
     -  Review the job starting at the `jobs:` section that has been created already and does the following steps:
         - Checks out the repo
         - Logs into Azure